p-trace/gst/README.md

 ## Whats going on
 Ever lost the overview of your projects?
 Or even forgot, that a projects still exists?
-GST creates a simple overview, which projects contains
+GST creates a simple overview, which projects contains:
 - untracked/tracked files,
 - unstaged/staged files,
 - and ahead/behind commits.